ministryofjustice/github-actions/branch-deleter/README.md

 this github action does it for you.
 The action only deletes a branch when a PR is merged, not if the PR is closed without merging.

+NB: This function is now available as an option on Github.
+Look for the "Merge button" section in [settings](https://github.com/ministryofjustice/github-actions/settings) and turn on "Automatically delete head branches."
+This code is left here for reference only.

 ## USAGE

 Create a file in your repo called `.github/workflows/delete-branch-after-merge.yml` with the